Chart Color Schemes

 Broken Hill has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that could impact the region.
-Key initiatives include the Broken Hill Health Service Redevelopment, Silver City Energy Storage Centre (Hydrostor A-CAES), Silver City Energy Storage Centre, and Broken Hill Town Square Redevelopment.
-The following details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects likely to affect this region.
+Key projects are: Broken Hill Health Service Redevelopment - MHIPU, ED Upgrade and Key Worker Accommodation, Silver City Energy Storage Centre (Hydrostor A-CAES), Broken Hill Town Square Redevelopment, and Broken Hill Community Health Centre.

 Professional plan users can use the search below to filter and access additional projects.